Pony (Rex Orange County album): Background

 Rex Orange County rose to prominence throughout 2017 and 2018, selling out his first four shows in the United States, visiting festivals such as Primavera Sound and the Panorama Music Festival, and contributing to the American rapper Tyler, the Creator's fourth studio album, Flower Boy (2017).
-In an interview with Billboard on 15 February 2018, Rex revealed information of a follow-up to his second studio album, Apricot Princess (2017), stating that it was in the works.
-With his next album, he wanted to write about subjects he did not cover before, as he believed, "some of the best songs aren't actually love songs".
+In an interview with Billboard on 15 February 2018, Rex revealed a follow-up to his second studio album, Apricot Princess (2017), was in development.
+With his next album, he wanted to explore new topics, as he believed "some of the best songs aren't actually love songs".
 Little information about the project was revealed throughout 2019.
 He released the stand-alone single, "New House", on 14 February 2019, which was his first release since 2017.

 On 4 September 2019, Rex started to tease his third studio album through Twitter.
 Eight days later, he announced that the album's lead single, "10/10", would be released on the same day.
 He officially revealed the album's title, tracklist, and artwork on 19 September 2019, alongside its release date of 25 October 2019, and a tour to support the album.
 On 16 October 2019, he released a video on social media, showcasing the recording of the orchestral section for the album's second single, "Pluto Projector", at Air Studios.

 Composition

 Musically, Pony is an indie pop, jazz, and neo soul record with influences of rock.
-Lyrically, the albums explores Rex Orange County as he tries to figure out who he is as a person, while also exploring human emotion, and documents the struggles he faced throughout the years prior to the album.
+Lyrically, the album explores Rex as he discovers his character, while also exploring human emotion, and documents the struggles he faced throughout the years prior to the album.

-In an interview with Hot Press, Rex Orange County explained the album's title was chosen because he "just [liked] the word."
-Stating that it was hard to adjust to pressure from his newfound commercial success, he did not want to make the same music from his early beginnings, due to him being much younger.
+In an interview with Hot Press, Rex revealed that the album's title was simply due to his liking of the word.
+Finding difficulty in adjusting to pressure from newfound commercial success, Rex believed he had grown out of the musical stylings from his prior material, such as "Corduroy Dreams" and "Sunflower".
 With Pony, he wanted to make an album he would love, while not being too different from his older music.